tatumio/docs-guides/v1.0/RPC Nodes/rpc-utxo/rpc-litecoin/sendrawtransaction.md

 ### Overview

-The `sendrawtransaction` method submits a serialized raw transaction to the Dogecoin network.
+The `sendrawtransaction` method submits a serialized raw transaction to the Litecoin network.
 If the transaction is well-formed and valid, it will be propagated to the network and included in a mined block.

 This method is commonly used in conjunction with [`createrawtransaction`](../../bitcoin-rpc-documentation/transactions/createrawtransaction.md), or other methods to construct and sign raw transactions before broadcasting them.